Do you want to become a copy editor? You can do it even if you don’t have a lot of experience in the field.

 9. Why having a website is one of the best investments you can do

 Starting your blog is an absolute must-have if you want to further your career and earn more money.
-Yes, it demands extra work, as well as gaining skills in the area of SEO, and basic web design.
+Yes, it demands extra work, as well as gaining skills in SEO, and basic web design.

 But this is going to pay off big time if you’re willing to put in some sweat in it.
 You can set yourself up in one day with a host like Bluehost that will manage your website.

-A few reasons why copy editors should have a website:
+A few reasons copy editors should have a website:

 a) It will act as your business card in the publishing world.
 Applying for jobs is so much easier if you can show your well-designed site besides your cover letter, CV, and writing samples.
 In the past, I hired editors just because they had a website (and other candidates didn’t).

-b) It will open all sorts of work opportunities for you in the future.
+b) It will open many work opportunities for you in the future.
 If you do it right, your website will start attracting organic traffic from the search engines.
 People will start emailing you and ask if you have time to do a project for them.
 How’s that for a change?
-Now you’re the expert so you can be pickier.
+Now you’re the expert, so you can be pickier.

 10. How to become better at copy editing?